 - Step 14: Hanging Windshield Wiper (Hallmark Skill)

-The plank is an isometric core exercise that strengthens your stabilizers and core, and trains the synergistic flexing of multiple muscles.
+The plank is an isometric core exercise that strengthens your stabilizers, abs, and posterior chain (collectively, “the core”), and trains the synergistic flexing of multiple muscles.
 Perform the exercise by getting down on the floor in push-up position, feet together.
 Rest your forearms on the ground comfortably.
 Stay in position for as long as possible, feeling the exercise in your abs.

 Like leg raises, the core supports every activity you will ever do in life and in fitness.
 That’s why there’s a core-specific exercise every workout – and to clarify, every exercise preceding the plank also utilizes your core.